The total number of PCIe lanes you have on your system can range from 30 on an average PC all the way to 128 on workstations.

 Let us first look at the PCIe lanes available to you from the motherboard chipset or PCH.
 This is a bit harder to understand as compared to PCIe lanes available from the CPU (more on that below).

 Basically, motherboards are built around a specific chipset.
 Each chipset has a different architecture and thus has a different number of PCIe Lanes.

 Let us look into how many PCIe lanes a motherboard can have and how many PCIe lanes from the motherboard can be available to you for use.

-For starters, you can find out the amount of PCIe lanes a certain chipset offers by consulting the manufacturers website.
+For starters, you can find out the number of PCIe lanes a certain chipset offers by consulting the manufacturers website.

-For instance, the Intel Z390 has 24 PCIe lanes as per the product specifications sheet online:
+For instance, the Intel Z390 chipset has 24 PCIe lanes as per the product specifications sheet online:

 Following are some of the chipsets and their corresponding PCIe lane count.